Trump ups the ante on tariffs, vowing massive taxes on goods from Mexico, Canada and China on Day 1

 The president-elect claimed in the post that Chinese officials promised him the country would execute drug dealers caught funneling drugs into the United States but “never followed through.”

+“We will of course continue to discuss these issues with the incoming administration,” Canada’s Deputy Prime Minister Chrystia Freeland and Public Safety Minister Dominic LeBlanc said in the statement.

+“Canada buys more from the United States than China, Japan, France and the Uk combined,” they added.

-CNN has reached out to the embassies of Mexico, Canada and China for comment.
+CNN has reached out to the Mexican embassy in Canada for comment.

 Trump’s tariff plan